ryanm055/ryanm055.github.io/README.md

 Too broke for hosting :/

 # TODO soon.
--- Avoid repetition, no copy pasting code.
-Make javascript functions where you pass it parameters and it generates the content for you.
-Like a function to add education, roles, etc.
+-- Mobile is done.
+-- Use javascript to add HTML for roles, education to avoid spam of manual HTML.